 What is Magnetic Separation?

-Magnetic Separation is one of the most common and important physical separation techniques.
-The basic concept of a Magnetic Separator is that magnetically susceptible particles or bodies are separated from non-magnetic particles.
+Magnetic Separation is one of the most common and important physical separation techniques and there are many varieties of magnetic separation equipment available.
+The basic concept of a Magnetic Separation is that magnetically susceptible particles or bodies are separated from non-magnetic particles.
 However, the simplicity stops there.
-To enable different levels of separation from a wide range materials, there is a extensive range of different Magnetic Separators designs.
+To enable different levels of separation from a wide range materials, there is a extensive range of different Magnetic Separator designs.